peterthomassen/draft-ietf-dnsop-generalized-notify/draft-ietf-dnsop-generalized-notify.md

 Readers are expected to be familiar with DNSSEC {{!RFC9364}}, including
 {{?RFC6781}}, {{!RFC7344}}, {{!RFC7477}}, {{?RFC7583}}, {{!RFC8078}},
 {{?RFC8901}}, and {{!RFC9615}}.
+DNS-specific terminology can be found in {{!RFC9499}}.

 ## Design Requirements

-When the parent is interested in notifications for delegation maintenance (such as for DS or NS hints), a service will need to be made available for accepting these notifications.
-Depending on the context, this service may be run by the parent zone operator themselves, or by a designated entity who is in charge of handling the domain's delegation data (such as a domain registrar).
+When the parent operator is interested in notifications for delegation maintenance (such as DS or NS update hints), a service will need to be made available for accepting these notifications.
+Depending on the context, this service may be run by the parent operator themselves, or by a designated entity who is in charge of handling the domain's delegation data (such as a domain registrar).